JacobLee23/CSE-15L-Lab-Reports/reports/report-3.md

 ## `-F`/`--fixed-strings`

-The `-F` options interprets `PATTERN` as a literal string when searching for `PATTERN` in `FILE`.
-Metacharacters are treated according to their literal role instead of their meta role.
+Passing the `-F` flag configures `grep` to interpret `PATTERN` as a literal string when searching for `PATTERN` in `FILE`; metacharacters are treated according to their meta role instead of their literal role:

 ```bash
 $ grep -F a filename.txt | cat